lucas-z99/aStarPathfinder/README.md

 # A* Pathfinder

-A script for a old 2D game project
+A utility class for a old 2D game project

-(will replace with the project once I have time make it more presentable)
+(will replace with the project once I have time to make it more presentable)